jgruber/tmos-cloudinit/README.md

 └── BIGIP-14.1.0.5-0.0.5.LTM_1SLOT.vhd.zip
 </pre>

-As an example, your patched image could be used with OpenStack Glance.
+As an example, your patched image could then be uploaded for use in an OpenStack private cloud.

 ```
 $ openstack image create --disk-format qcow2 --container-format bare --file /data/BIGIP-14.1/BIGIP-14.1.0.5-0.0.5.LTM_1SLOT.qcow2/BIGIP-14.1.0.5-0.0.5.qcow2 OpenStack_BIGIP-14.1.0.5-0.0.5.LTM_1SLOT